 Aida was invented in 1986 specifically for cross stitch and counted cross stitch.
 As a result its the most widely used fabric for cross stitch, and is very likely to be the type your using.

 Its made up of regular holes on a semi-rigid starch heavy cotton.
 It allows you to cross stitch in perfect squares by using the holes given.

 They come in different size counts, from 10 to 32.

 Hardanger is very similar to aida, however is 100% cotton without starch, meaning its very easy to stretch and warp.
 It comes in 22 count only,, however cross stitch can be done over 2 “sets” giving 11 count.
 Prior to 1986 this was the most common fabric for cross stitch, and most historic examples of cross stitch are on Hardanger.
 Since the invention of aida Hardanger has dropped massively in popularity and is very rare currently.

-Linen is a very traditional fabric used for embroidery, made up of flax, an untreated cotton.
-It can come in a large varience of types, with smaller or larger holes, however its normally found as a 22 to 36 count.
+Linen is a very traditional fabric used for embroidery, made up of flax.
+It can come in a large variance of types, with smaller or larger holes, however its normally found as a 22 to 36 count.

 Evenweave however is a combination of multiple fabric types.
 Officially aida is a type of linen, but with added starch and even spacing.
 Evenweave however is linen with even spacing, but no starch.
 The image here shows that whilst Evenweave is normally much higher count, it can vary from 18 to 32.

 The first of out specialist fabrics, waste canvas is made to either dissolve in contact with water, or to be able to pull it apart when wet.
 Its effectively a type of aida, but with larger holes and special starch that washes out.
 It usually only comes in 14 count.